How to Become an Orthodontic Assistant Permit Holder

 Application

 Applications for Orthodontic Assistant Examination and Permit are submitted online through BreEZe.
 If you are a new BreEZe user, you will first need to register for a free account.
 When applying through your BreEZe account, select the application named Application for Orthodontic Assistant.
-Next, upload your pathway document, all required course certificates, and your completed Live Scan Request form.
+Next, upload your pathway document and all required course certificates.
 Finally, make your payment and submit.
 Applications without payment are not considered submitted.

 The Department of Consumer Affairs offers a “How To” help tutorial video for the BreEZe system.
 The video can be accessed by clicking on the following link: Help Tutorials.